 Other pathways to an Ancient History major are possible.
 Because of its close disciplinary affinity, we welcome students who have completed 12 junior credit points of History as well as those who have combined one junior unit in Ancient History with a junior unit from History, Philosophy, Archaeology, Latin or Ancient Greek.

 Senior units of study (2000 and 3000 level)

-Senior-intermediate (2000 level) units introduce a series of topics which are more closely focused in area and usually entail a particular disciplinary approach.
-In any year, you can choose to specialise in a field (ancient Greece or Rome), a discipline (e.g. history or literary criticism) or a chronological period.
+Senior-intermediate (2000 level) units introduce a series of topics that are more closely focused in area and usually entail a particular disciplinary approach.
+In any year, you can choose to specialise in a field (ancient Greece or Rome), a discipline (eg history or literary criticism) or a chronological period.
 Some units invite thematic comparison between cultures and periods, others require you to consider the impact of the ancient world on subsequent historical situations.
 All senior-intermediate Ancient History units require you to consider issues in their historical context and how that context might have changed over time.
 Some units are highly appropriate for those intending to teach Ancient History to HSC level.

-At 2000 level students can follow chronological pathways which provide the grand narrative of Classical History; they can pursue an interest in ancient literature through genre models; or they can study the interplay between the past and the present through units which look at the reception of the classical world.
+At 2000 level students can follow chronological pathways which provide the grand narrative of Classical History; they can pursue an interest in ancient literature through genre models; or they can study the interplay between the past and the present through units that look at the reception of the classical world.

-At senior-advanced (3000 level) units entail a close study of either the idea and discipline of history or a seminal period or theme in Ancient History.
+Senior-advanced (3000 level) units entail a close study of either the idea and discipline of history or a seminal period or theme in Ancient History.
 They will require you to think independently about a set topic and to explore the problems and issues it raises.

 Qualifying for honours